awslabs/graphstorm/docs/source/scale/sagemaker.rst

 ...................................................

 .. note::
-    * Please make sure your account has AWS access key (AK) and security access key (SK) configured to authenticate access to AWS services.
+    * Please make sure your account has access key (AK) and security access key (SK) configured to authenticate accesses to AWS services.
-    * For more details of Amazon ECR operation via CLI, users can refer to `Using Amazon ECR with the AWS CLI document <https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html>`_.
+    * For more details of Amazon ECR operation via CLI, users can refer to the `Using Amazon ECR with the AWS CLI document <https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html>`_.

 First, in either a Linux EC2 instance or a SageMaker Notebook Linux instance, configure a Docker environment by following the `Docker documentent <https://docs.docker.com/get-docker/>`_ suggestions.

-In order to use the SageMaker base Docker image, users need to authenticate to use SageMaker images with the following command.
+In order to use the SageMaker base Docker image, users need to use the following command to authenticate to pull SageMaker images.

 .. code-block:: bash